 The health of your horse’s back is vital to his performance.
 Achieving healthy back movement requires a holistic solution that takes into account every aspect of your horse’s experience.
 It is a mistake to think of the back in isolation from the whole horse.
+Horses who do not have healthy movement are harder to get on the bit.
+They can also be heavy and bracing against the aids, or can avoid contact.
 A healthy back is a result of healthy posture...
 And posture is affected by everything.

 As an example, imagine your posture if you were unhappy with your life and wearing uncomfortable clothes, then put in a class with a teacher you were afraid of who tried to make you have healthy-looking posture by strapping your head up and continually holding your body in a certain position without remedying the underlying cause of your posture!